3 convicted in 2014 downing of Malaysian jet over Ukraine

 Prosecutors said the convicted men have two weeks to file an appeal.

-Relatives welcomed the verdict even though it is unlikely any of the three convicted men will serve their sentences.
+Relatives of the victims welcomed the verdict even though it is unlikely that any of the three convicted men will serve their sentences.

 “This is part of justice for us.
-It is not the whole thing yet , but it is a good start,” said Seline Frederiksz-Hoogzand.
+It is not the whole thing yet, but it is a good start,” said Seline Frederiksz-Hoogzand, who lost her son Bryce and his girlfriend Daisy.
 “Even though nobody will go to prison, justice has been done.”

+“The truth on the table — that is the most important thing,” said Anton Kotte, who lost his son, daughter-in-law and his 6-year-old grandson when MH17 was shot down.
+He called the hearing a “D-Day” for relatives.

 For the families, the ordeal of attending the trial was compounded by the fact that it was held near the airport where their loved ones embarked on the fateful flight.
 Outside the court, planes could be heard taking off and landing nearby on a cold, gray day.